 Here it is another of the many types of Italian focaccia.

 It’s a very simple recipe, but like all the simple recipes the details make the difference, and the choice of the few ingredients.
 It is usually prepared in summer, with fresh ripe tomatoes, but depending on the villages also other ingredients can be used, like the eggplants or other seasonal vegetables.
-In this case, since it’s december, of course I didn’t buy the tasteless tomatoes of this season but I used “pomodorini del piennolo del Vesuvio (a pacchetelle)”, which tasted almost like fresh in summer, so if you also want to make it out of season I suggest to prefer some good artisanal preserved tomatoes of this kind or similar.
+In some of my photos, since it was december, of course I didn’t buy the tasteless tomatoes of this season but I used “pomodorini del piennolo del Vesuvio (a pacchetelle)” in jar, which tasted almost like fresh in summer, so if you also want to make it out of season it’s possible with some good artisanal jarred tomatoes of this kind or similar.

 Another important ingredient is the extra virgin olive oil, a good quality oil will make a difference too.

-Traditionally it is made with sourdough and baked in the wood oven, but if you use little amounts and you let the dough to leaven properly also with fresh baker’s yeast it’s possible to obtain very good results at home.
+Traditionally it is made with sourdough and baked in the wood oven, but if you use little amounts of fresh baker’s yeast and you let the dough to leaven properly, also in that case it’s possible to obtain great results at home.